runsonmypc/Interactive-Lab-Hub/Lab 4/README.md

 **\*\*\*Sketch 5 designs for how you would physically position your display and any buttons or knobs needed to interact with it.\*\*\***

+My idea is for an easily portable motion sensor that can be installed somewhere on the road in order to detect cars.
+It would be able to count the cars as well as potentially identifying the color of the cars for various purposes such as law enforcement.

 1.
 ![CamScanner 10-18-2021 21 30_1](https://user-images.githubusercontent.com/45095641/137829417-73e33591-7a7c-485d-9e63-d71f839cc174.jpg)